 See also: Integrated Metallurgical Analysis, Carbon Monoxide Testing Equipment

-Over the past thirty years, Bison has collected and analyzed data on many pipeline leaks and has been able to form opinions and conclusions regarding gas migration through soil and how it might cause gas explosions.
+Over the past thirty years, Bison has collected and analyzed data on many pipeline leaks and has been able to form opinions and conclusions regarding gas migration through the soil and how it might cause gas explosions.
 Bison has tested and observed many different conditions that exist after a gas fire or explosion.
 Some of the questions that have been asked are:

 - What caused the gas leak?